 - La Ricotta – Yes, it’s Italian food in Portugal but very worth it.
 From the setting to the service to the price and the food itself, we’d eat here again.

 - Santini Gelato – Come here for delicious gelato ice cream.

 - Tascö – A great choice for traditional petiscos, or small plates.

 - Tapabento – This small spot behind the Sao Bento railway station is always busy and serves up delicious Portuguese dishes.

-- Vinhas D’ Alho – combine delicious food with traditional Fado at this lovely little spot overlooking the river and Dom Luís I Bridge.
-It’s central, reasonably priced, and just far enough off of the main riverfront walk to not be considered a ‘tourist trap’.
+- Vinhas D’ Alho – This location combines delicious food with traditional Fado at this lovely little spot overlooking the river and Dom Luís I Bridge.
+It’s central, reasonably priced, and just far enough off of the main riverfront walk to not be considered a tourist trap.